pskl/pskl.github.io/_posts/2010-10-10-artificial_intelligence.markdown

   <blockquote class="twitter-tweet"><p lang="en" dir="ltr">ML systems are just matrix algebra training data soup, and will only ever be as good as their training data.
 This is why AlphaZero is only as good as human players at Chess and Go :)</p>&mdash; flaw (@flawedaxioms) <a href="https://twitter.com/flawedaxioms/status/1609625028458582016?ref_src=twsrc%5Etfw">January 1, 2023</a></blockquote>
 </div>

+#### The impact on visual art

+Each new wave of technological evolution has a deep impact on the way new works of art are created.
+Every iteration is instantly recognizable but more and more generalist.
+I remember looking at some [StyleGAN2 visuals](https://objkt.com/asset/hicetnunc/16123) thinking this was truly interesting until the [CLIP+VQGAN](https://objkt.com/asset/hicetnunc/10832) came along and took over, some of the works meeting quite some success in 2021.
+Later on even more advanced tooling came along, namely tools like Midjourney, and redefined once more what is the expected standard of a generated image.
+As [John Rafman](https://www.artnet.com/artists/jon-rafman/) recently pointed on the [New Models podcast](https://newmodels.io/) (down below, at minute 44) there is some sort of morale imperative to capture this transient aesthetic while it's still there, all the little [glitches](/blog/glitches) and quirks have become symbols that need cherishing not erasure.

+<div class="post-image"><iframe width="100%" height="200" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1362949750&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"></div></div>

+#### The creation of new skills

+Whispering the right sentences to these systems is becoming an art called "prompt-engineering" with [numerous guides](https://prompthero.com/stable-diffusion-prompt-guide) written on the topic.
+This skill is used interchangeably for visuals and text generation, it is both the celebration of text as the ultimate medium and a very uncanny mirror into the impact of language on the collective mind.

+#### The environmental concern

+Replacing Google Search with something like `ChatGPT` has the potential to dramtically increase the carbon emissions of the Internet because this would replace a simple database lookup query with a full-blown neural net inference which is significantly more resource intensive.

 ### Which industries will be affected/nuked first?

 #### Big tech

 These technologies have a great potential to [shuffle the cards](https://tanay.substack.com/p/big-tech-and-generative-ai) for a lot of the big actors in the tech industry.
 All industry players want a piece of the cake but the amount of competent cooks is still in relative low-supply.
-We're bound to witness a lot mercato-like transactions for AI rockstar researchers and a flurry of failed AI products.
+We're bound to witness a lot mercato-like transactions for AI 'rockstar' researchers and a flurry of failed AI products.
+Some companies like Microsoft are already [fumbling the bag](https://www.digitaltrends.com/computing/microsoft-unhinged-bing-chat-months/) rather grotesquely in a way that reminds [previous catastrophes](https://en.wikipedia.org/wiki/Tay_(bot)).

-#### Tech adjacent sectors
+#### Tech-adjacent sectors

 There are other industries that are likely to be affected by generative image models in the near future.